 While my college has a dedicated testing center for students with disabilities in another building, there are still computers that can be used for testing.
-These are available for students without disabilities, though if there is an issue with the testing center and student does not require any elaborate accommodations, they can take an exam on one of these computers.
-This only applies to tests that are in a digital format or that use a software like LockDown browser.
+These are available for students without disabilities, though if there is an issue with the testing center and student does not require any elaborate accommodations, they can take an exam on one of these computers using a remote proctoring software.

 - What To Bring To The Disability Services Testing Center

 - How To Use Guided Access For Testing

 - Testing Accommodations For Low Vision Students